Is a Dental Second Opinion Worth the Cost? A Dollar-and-Cents Analysis

 Final Advice

 A dental second opinion is one of the few medical expenses that has a positive expected financial return.
-For any treatment plan over $1,000 or any irreversible procedure, the math strongly favors getting an independent review before committing.A dental second opinion is one of the few medical expenses that has a positive expected financial return.
-For any treatment plan over $1,000 or any irreversible procedure, the math strongly favors getting an independent review before committing.
+For any treatment plan over $1,000 or any irreversible procedure, the math strongly favours getting an independent review before committing.A dental second opinion is one of the few medical expenses that has a positive expected financial return.
+For any treatment plan over $1,000 or any irreversible procedure, the math strongly favours getting an independent review before committing.

-And even when the numbers are close, the peace of mind of knowing you made the right decision -- or the saved tooth structure from avoiding an unnecessary procedure -- has its own value.And even when the numbers are close, the peace of mind of knowing you made the right decision -- or the saved tooth structure from avoiding an unnecessary procedure -- has its own value.
+And even when the numbers are close, the peace of mind of knowing you made the right decision — or the saved tooth structure from avoiding an unnecessary procedure — has its own value.And even when the numbers are close, the peace of mind of knowing you made the right decision — or the saved tooth structure from avoiding an unnecessary procedure — has its own value.

-Last medically reviewed: June 2026Last medically reviewed: June 2026
+Last medically reviewed: May 2026Last medically reviewed: May 2026

 Need a Second Opinion on Your Dental Diagnosis?